pzembrod/cc64/File-formats.md

 ### Forth source screens

-UltraFORTH stores its sources in the classical Forth style, in so called screens.
+UltraForth stores its sources in the classical Forth style, in so called screens.
 A screen is a 1k block of source, often directly stored on 1, 2, 4 or 8 disk blocks, depending on the disk sector size, and just addressed by a block number.
 In this way you can handle source code on a bare-metal system